 Pledge: In this garden we all belong.
 We spread roots in rich soil.
 With wind, rain, and sun we grow fruits and flowers.
 We send seeds of change across the earth.

 In 1969, the Seattle School District offered a handful of alternative programs in response to parents who “didn’t like kids all sitting in rows and all on the same page at the same time in the same book and wanted a little more choice for their kids.”
 One was the “Free School,” whose charter included a wide variety of learning experiences, informal student groupings, evaluation based on parent-teacher-student conferences, and learning programs based on the individual needs of each child.

 The Allen Free School opened in 1972 with 44 students in a portable at John B. Allen Elementary School.
-By 1981 the thriving program had relocated to the B. F. Day building in Fremont and changed its name to Orca in honor of the endangered whales of Puget Sound.
-In 1989 Orca moved to the Columbia building in Columbia City.
-Orca is now located in the Whitworth building in the Seward Park Neighborhood.
+By 1981, the thriving program had relocated to the B. F. Day building in Fremont and changed its name to Orca in honor of the endangered whales of Puget Sound.
+In 1989, Orca moved to the Columbia building in the Columbia City neighborhood.
+Orca is now located in the Whitworth building in the Columbia City neighborhood.

 Orca’s program has grown and evolved over the years, but one constant influence has been kindergarten teacher Marletta Iwasyk.
 On staff with the school since it began, Marletta’s approach to alternative education is “freedom with responsibility.”
 Says Marletta, “When we move to the new building the spirit of Orca I would like to see carried on is the family feeling we have, the togetherness, the sharing and collaboration among teachers and kids.
 It is important to me to get kids to be independent workers and to take care of each other.”